 Shteyn says the best card among this trio depends on what type of consumer you are.
-If you’re a big traveler and it’s important for you to access the American Express Centurion lounges and the hotel and airline partners that apply for this card, the Platinum Card® from American Express probably makes the most sense for you.
+If you’re a big traveler and it’s important for you to access the hotel and airline partners that apply for this card, the Platinum Card® from American Express probably makes the most sense for you.

 Also, the Chase Sapphire Reserve® offers three rewards points per $1 for dining.